What is pegloticase?

 Before taking this medicine

-You should not be treated with pegloticase if you are allergic to it, or if you have a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.
+You should not use pegloticase if you are allergic to it, or if you have a genetic enzyme deficiency called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 Some medicines can cause unwanted or dangerous effects when used with pegloticase.
 Your doctor may change your treatment plan if you also use: